7usain7/ascii-art-web-export-file/README.md

-# ASCII Art Web Dockerize
+# ASCII Art Web Export

 ## Description
-A web application that converts text to ASCII art using different banners (standard, shadow, thinkertoy), with more decoration for better look, with the addition of docker.
+A web application that converts text to ASCII art using different banners (standard, shadow, thinkertoy), with more decoration for better look, with the ability to use docker and export the output to a .txt file.

 ## Authors
 Hussain Abdulrasool (habdulras)